 In order to update the the search results every time the search keyword is changed, we use a formula that references the input fields.
 An API call will automatically be executed and update the search results every time the reference cells are updated.
 The key to this spreadsheet is the formula in cell A11, which is displayed below.
-It takes the keyword from cell B3, the AssetType variable from B4, the amount of results to return from B5, and pulls the data fields specified in range A10-F10.
-Notice how the field names in row 10 are referenced.
-These can be changed to pull different fields, such as ExchangeId etc. This way, the search results can be fully customized.
+It takes the keyword from cell B3, the AssetType variable from B4, the amount of results to return from B5, and pulls the data fields specified in range A10-F10 using the TEXTJOIN function.
+The field names in row 10 can be adjusted to pull out different data, such as PrimaryListing (useful for Stock and CFD traders).
+This way, the search is entirely customizable.

 This formula performs the following steps every time it is called:

 - It resizes the output array automatically depending on the number of search results that are returned.

 - Sends a request to /openapi/ref/v1/instruments/, returning only a limited number of results (top=), for a specific keyword (Keywords=) and optional asset types (AssetTypes=).

 - From the returned result, output the selected fields A10-F10, which contain the field names for each of the properties that we want to show.
 These are case-sensitive.